murf-ai/murf-python-sdk/README.md

 )
 ```

+---

 ## Contributing

-While we value open-source contributions to this SDK, this library is generated programmatically.
-Additions made directly to this library would have to be moved over to our generation code,
-otherwise they would be overwritten upon the next generated release.
-Feel free to open a PR as
-a proof of concept, but know that we will not be able to merge it as-is.
-We suggest opening
-an issue first to discuss with us!

-On the other hand, contributions to the README are always very welcome!
+We welcome contributions to enhance the Murf Python SDK.
+Please note that this library is generated programmatically, so direct modifications may be overwritten.
+We suggest opening an issue first to discuss your ideas or improvements.
+Contributions to the documentation are especially appreciated!
+For any support queries email to support@murf.ai

+---

+## License

+Murf Python SDK is released under the [MIT License](LICENSE).

+---